Invests in undervalued companies

 Contrarian investing goes against market trends to find undervalued opportunities, leveraging inefficiencies for long-term gains.

-Contrarian investing and value investing share similarities, as both involve buying attractively valued assets, but they differ in approach—contrarian investors go against market sentiment, while value investors focus on undervalued opportunities regardless of market trends.
+Contrarian investing and value investing share similarities, as both involve buying favourably valued assets, but they differ in approach.
+Contrarian investors go against market sentiment, while value investors focus on undervalued opportunities regardless of market trends.

-The Bajaj Finserv Multi Cap Fund is an open-ended equity scheme that invests across large, mid, and small cap stocks.
-The objective of the scheme is to generate long term capital appreciation by investing in equity and equity related securities of large cap, mid cap and small cap companies.
+Bajaj Finserv Multi Cap Fund is an open-ended equity scheme that invests across large, mid, and small cap stocks.
+The objective of the scheme is to generate long-term capital appreciation by investing in equity and equity-related securities of large cap, mid cap and small cap companies.
 However, there is no assurance that the investment objective of the scheme will be achieved.

 You can invest in Bajaj Finserv Multi Cap Fund either online or offline.